Ndidi Enenmor exploring domestic violence in debut novel

 By Prisca Sam-Duru

-Issues revolving around widowhood, motherhood, and domestic violence which undermine womenfolk, like leeches, have regrettably become a part of the society.
-While individuals and advocacy groups are cutting their teeth daily in the quest for solutions, award-winning author of “One Little Mosquito”, and “A Hero’s Welcome”, which made the longlist of the Nigeria Prize For Literature 2019, Ndidi Chiazor-Enenmor, lends her support through the release of an astounding expose on the issues from an amazing novel perspective.
+Issues revolving round widowhood, motherhood and domestic violence which undermine womenfolk, like leeches, have regrettably become a part of the society.
+While individuals and advocacy groups are cutting their teeth daily in quest for solutions, award-winning author of “One Little Mosquito”, and “A Hero’s Welcome”, which made the longlist of the Nigeria Prize For Literature 2019, Ndidi Chiazor-Enenmor, lends her support through the release of an astounding expose on the issues from an amazing novel perspective.

 Part one is titled ‘Dreams’, part two is ‘Reality’ while the third part is ‘Illusions’.
 ‘Dreams’ encapsulates the early stage of life of the protagonist whose desire is to be educated and then relocate overseas after marrying a promising young man, Chima.
 That singular dream lures her into a blood oath with Chima before he departs for Europe to become an acclaimed international footballer.
 The narrative on Chima sounds a stern warning to youth who believe that better life can only be achieved by travelling out of the country.
 Things however go awry and Chima’s dream hits the rock unknown to Azuka who waits endlessly to hear from him.